KyleSiegwarth/KyleSiegwarth.github.io/README.md

 # KyleSiegwarth.github.io
-public webpage of projects, about page, and any additional information added later on.
+public webpage of projects, Blogs, and any additional information I find interesting.